trinodb/trino/docs/src/main/sphinx/security/ldap.rst

 ===================

-Trino can be configured to enable frontend LDAP authentication over HTTPS for clients, such as the :ref:`cli_ldap`, or the JDBC and ODBC drivers.
+Trino can be configured to enable frontend LDAP authentication over HTTPS for clients, such as the :doc:`/installation/cli`, or the JDBC and ODBC drivers.
 At present, only simple LDAP authentication mechanism involving username and password is supported.
 The Trino client sends a username and password to the coordinator, and the coordinator validates these